scemino/ngpack/README.md

 ## Features
 * Browse all files into the ggpack
 * Search files with globbing
-* Show the content of a file
 * Extract files from the ggpack
+* Convert wimpy files to json
-* Dump wimpy files
+* Convert json files to wimpy files
+* Convert bnut files to nut files
-* Deobfuscate bnut files
+* Convert nut files to bnut files
 * Create a pack
 * Auto-detect xor key used to decode ggpack files
-* Transform TWP savegame to json
+* Convert TWP savegame to json
-* Transform json to TWP savegame
+* Convert json to TWP savegame
+* Read/write TWP achievements